jhpyle/docassemble/_docs/development.md

 subject matter experts manually, who could manually try out various possibilities in to make sure the algorithm produces the legally correct response.
-These same interviews could also be tested in an automated fashion with [Aloe] scripts.
+These same interviews could also be tested in an automated fashion with [Behave] scripts.
 For example, a test interview, `test-jurisdiction.yml`, might look like this:

 {% highlight yaml %}